blueprinthq/coding-exercise/Readme.md

   - Trade-offs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project
   - Link to other code you're particularly proud of
   - Link to your resume or public profile
-- **Please send these deliverables over at least 48 hours in advance of your scheduled interview time so we can review and come prepared with questions!
-If we don't receive your submission, we may opt to cancel or reschedule the interview so we can be sure we're using your and our time effectively**

 # How we review
-**We value quality over feature-completeness.** It is fine to leave things aside provided you call them out in your project's README.
+**We value quality over quantity.** If you don't complete certain portions, call them out in your project's README.
 The goal of this code exercise is to help us identify what you consider production-ready code.
 You should consider this code ready for final review with your colleague, i.e. this would be the last step before deploying to production.

 The aspects of your code we will assess include:
 - **Clarity**: Does the README clearly and concisely explains the problem and solution?
 Are technical tradeoffs explained?
 - **Correctness**: Does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 - **Code quality**: Is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
-Does object-oriented code follow principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 - **Security**: Are there any obvious vulnerabilities?
 - **UX**: Is the web interface understandable and pleasing to use?
 - **Technical choices**: Do choices of libraries, frameworks, etc seem appropriate for the chosen application?